TruthScan vs. Decopy AI Image Detector: Which Detects AI Images Better in 2026?

 Which is why tools like TruthScan and Decopy AI make sense.
 Both claim to detect AI-generated images with high precision, helping users verify whether a picture is real or machine-made.
 But as we’ve seen with text detection, promises of high accuracy don’t always hold up in real-world testing.

 So today, we’re putting these two tools head-to-head.
 TruthScan brings enterprise-level detection and speed, while Decopy AI offers a simpler, more accessible approach.
-The goal?
-To see which one actually performs better when faced with the increasingly complex world of AI-generated visuals.
+For 2026, the goal is to see which one performs better on the same image set and which one gives you more useful context when a result is borderline.

 What Is TruthScan?